Is the goalkeeper allowed to wear a jersey that is grossly oversized to the point where it may act as webbing and thereby assist him in playing goal?

 What are the guidelines regarding the wearing of a non-HECC approved form-fitted goalkeeper’s facemask?

 All goalkeepers in all Youth, High School and Girls’ age classification must wear a HECC approved helmet and facemask or HECC approved combination Goalkeeper headgear.
-Rule References 303(b) and 304 (c & d).
+Rule References 303(b) and 304 (c and d).

 A goalkeeper in the Adult age classification must wear a hockey helmet and full facemask.
 There is no HECC requirement, but no form-fitted masks are permitted.